atskae/atskae.github.io/_posts/2020-10-10-post-uni-learning.md

 I spent a ton of time watching these [Khan Academy videos](https://www.khanacademy.org/college-careers-more/personal-finance) on finance topics, like 401(k)s, stocks, taxes, ...
 Does Sal Khan know everything about everything?!
 I feel blessed to have so much learning material that is accessible and free.

 ### Japanese
-I've been creating Quizlet flashcards of kanji that I see in media (manga, anime, songs), sorting by [grade-level](https://en.wikipedia.org/wiki/Ky%C5%8Diku_kanji) and [secondary school kanji](https://www.kanshudo.com/collections/secondary_kanji).
+I've been creating Quizlet flashcards of kanji that I see in media (manga, anime, songs), sorted by [grade-level](https://en.wikipedia.org/wiki/Ky%C5%8Diku_kanji) and [secondary school kanji](https://www.kanshudo.com/collections/secondary_kanji).
 [Jisho](https://jisho.org/) has been a really good resource.
-I think my vocabulary recall needs to be better (I can't just memorize individual kanji).
-I even joined the Japanese Slack channel at work (hopefully someday I can read what is written!)
+I think my vocabulary recall needs to be better (I shouldn't *just* memorize individual kanji).
+I also joined the Japanese Slack channel at work (hopefully someday I can read what is written)

 ### Software Engineering
-I've started fiddling with Continous Integration tools, like Jenkins, Concourse, Ansible.
-I've been experiencing the Agile process for a few months now (I did have a tiny taste of it back in my design days).
+I've started fiddling with Continuous Integration tools, like Jenkins, Concourse, and Ansible.
+For Concourse, read their [documentation](https://concourse-ci.org/docs.html) *before* the [Stark & Wayne tutorial](https://concoursetutorial.com/).
+I've been experiencing the Agile process at work for a few months now (I did have a tiny taste of it back in my design days).